pyControl/docs/docs/user-guide/troubleshooting.md

 The page details how to fix common problems that can occur when using pyControl.
 If you encounter a problem that is not covered on this page, please post in the [discussions](https://github.com/orgs/pyControl/discussions).

 !!! tip "Viewing logged errors"
     Relevant information to your problem may have been logged to an 'ErrorLog.txt' file in the pyControl root folder.
 You can view the errors by opening the 'ErrorLog.txt' file with a text editor.
-Alternatively you can view the errors from within the pyControl GUI by pressing <kbd>Ctrl</kbd> + <kbd>e</kbd> or selecting View->Error log from the menu bar.
+Alternatively you can view the errors from within the pyControl GUI by pressing <kbd>Ctrl</kbd> + <kbd>e</kbd> or selecting View→Error log from the menu bar.

 ## The docs are wrong